 Contact our team of Newport News Wrongful Death Lawyers

 Nothing ever prepares you for the loss of a loved one, but when it was preventable, it is especially tragic.
 If you lost a family member due to another party’s negligence, recklessness, or deliberate actions, contact a dedicated Wrongful Death Attorney at Rutter Mills.
-Schedule a free consultation by calling or texting 24/7 or complete our online form.
+Schedule a free consultation by calling or texting 24/7 or completing our online form.

 We will evaluate your claim and also explain the process for filing workers’ compensation death benefits.
 There is never a fee unless you receive compensation, as we work on a contingency basis.